guayang-adobe/xdm/CONTRIBUTING.md

 ## How Contributions get Reviewed

-The XDM project differentiates between major and minor contributions.

-- Minor contributions: contributions that do not change the meaning of the standard, such as corrections to typos, word order or formatting.
-Contributions to the project's `README.md` or `CONTRIBUTING.md` are also minor contributions.
-- Major contributions: all other contributions.

-### Minor Contributions

-One of the editors will look at the pull request within one week and flag it as `minor`.
-The editor will then either merge or reject the pull request.
-If you haven't heard back from the editors within a week, it is not impolite to send a reminder to [Grp-XDM-CoreWG](mailto:Grp-XDM-CoreWG@adobe.com).

-Feedback on the pull request will be given in writing, in GitHub.

-### Major Contributions

-One of the editors will look at the pull request within one week and flag it as `major`.
-The editor will then provide feedback on the pull request in GitHub.

-Every week, during the XDM working group meeting, all open pull requests will be reviewed and discussed.
-All feedback given in the meeting will be logged in GitHub.
-This real-time discussion will make sure all open pull requests will get attention.

-When the editors agree on the pull request, the pull request will either be merged or rejected.
-Until this is the case, the pull request will remain open.
-Editors are operating under the assumption of agreement, so that a single editor can authorize a merge.

-### Release cycles

 Every week, the PRs posted on github are reviewed by the XDM team.
 They are either proved to comments are posted for further clarifications.

-All approved PRs are deployed to INT/STG environments on the following Monday.
-They are pushed to PROD a week after.

-A global component release summary is sent out every week.